tomalaforge/angular-challenges/docs/src/content/docs/challenges/testing/19-input-output.md

 We have a small counter application that increments or decrements a number.
 The `CounterComponent` takes an initial value as an `@Input` and emits the result of the counter as an `@Output` when we click on the **Send** button.
 Since we are testing our component as a black box, we only have access to our inputs and listen to the output values. <b>We should not rely on any internal implementation details!!!</b>

-You can play with it by running : `npx nx serve test-input-output`.
+You can play with it by running : `npx nx serve testing-input-output`.

 The file named `counter.component.spec.ts` will let test your application using Testing Library.
-To run the test suits, you need to run `npx nx test test-input-output`.
+To run the test suits, you need to run `npx nx test testing-input-output`.
 You can also install [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) to execute your test by clicking on the `Run` button above each `describe` or `it` blocks.

-For testing cypress, you will execute your test inside the `child.component.cy.ts` and run `npx nx component-test test-input-output` to execute your test suits.
+For testing cypress, you will execute your test inside the `child.component.cy.ts` and run `npx nx component-test testing-input-output` to execute your test suits.
 You can add the `--watch` flag to execute your test in watch mode.

 # Statement